fwin-dev/py.Lang/doc/FuncTools.md

 	def myFunc(arg1, arg2):
 		allKwargs = getArgs()

-This method uses python's built in `inspect` module to go up the stack and inspect arguments.
+This method uses python's built-in `inspect` module to go up the stack and inspect arguments.

 In the case above, `allKwargs` will be a dict of parameter names and associated values, similar to as if `**kwargs` was used.